-In September 2021, GOSH hosted His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, Secretary of State for Health Sajid Javid MP, and Secretary of

-State for Education Nadhim Zahawi MP at its Zayed Centre for Research into Rare Disease in Children.
+In September 2021, GOSH hosted His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, Secretary of State for Health Sajid Javid MP, and Secretary of State for Education Nadhim Zahawi MP at its Zayed Centre for Research into Rare Disease in Children.
 They toured the facility and met researchers who work across fields including immunology and COVID-19 research to understand how the centre has enabled them to bring new treatment breakthroughs to patients and improve lives.
 Research into rare diseases is a key priority for the Trust as many children rely on research to offer the hope of effective treatments or even a cure for their conditions.

-ViroCell Biologics and GOSH Partnership: The new partnership will address the global viral vector manufacturing bottleneck for clinical trials.
+ViroCell Biologics and GOSH Partnership:

+The new partnership will address the global viral vector manufacturing bottleneck for clinical trials.
 Viral vectors are harmless viruses that we can use to 'trick' cells into accepting new genes.
 They are highly complex to make, and their availability and effectiveness dictates whether a clinical trial of a gene or cell therapy will work.
 As part of the partnership with GOSH, ViroCell will more than double the UK's lentivirus vector manufacturing capacity for clinical trials this year and will add AAV vectors to their cell and gene therapy product line.
-ViroCell is investing in developing novel technology platforms to provide patients and innovators with more ready access to novel cell and gene therapies.
+ViroCell is investing in developing novel technology platforms to provide patients and innovators with more ready access to novel cell and gene at GOSH as an exemplar in the NHS.

-Collaboration with ROCHE to move GOSH closer to personalised healthcare for children: In February 2022, GOSH announced a five-year collaboration with Roche Products Limited to help establish a new Clinical Informatics and Innovation Unit at GOSH as an exemplar in the NHS.
 In line with our purpose to innovate with digital, we now have the opportunity to combine our experience as a leader in digital innovation in the NHS with the expertise of Roche UK to identify better ways to care for children and young people with rare and complex diseases.
-We will use cutting-edge technologies like artificial intelligence and machine learning to enable a wide variety of anonymised data to be examined on a large scale to improve patient outcomes
+We will use cutting-edge technologies like artificial intelligence and machine learning to enable a wide variety of anonymised data to be examined on a large scale to improve patient outcomes.
+The Trust is yet to recognise income under this arrangement.